Laser Tattoo Removal

 How Does Laser Tattoo Removal Work?

-At Richmond Aesthetic surgery our board certified Physician Assistant, Emily Leisy PA-C, utilizes the Q-switched Nd:YAG laser with excellent results.
+At Richmond Aesthetic surgery, our board certified Nurse Practitioner Rachel Duke, NP, utilizes the Q-switched Nd:YAG laser with excellent results.
 The laser sends out pulses of colored light that stream through the most superficial layers of the skin.
 The tattoo pigment then absorbs the laser energy causing the pigment to break apart into smaller molecules.
-This causes the ink to be broken apart into microscopic fragments, activating the body’s immune system.
-The body’s natural immune system then clears the fragmented ink particles.
+Once the ink is broken into microscopic fragments, the body’s immune system is activated.
+The body’s lymphatic system then clears the fragmented ink particles.
 Visible fading is seen 4-8 weeks after the treatment and can continue for up to ten weeks.
 This advanced technology targets only the pigment of the ink and is able to leave the surrounding skin unaffected.
 Most professionally placed tattoos require an average of 6 treatments for removal.
-The number of treatments can vary for each individual depending on the depth of the ink, as well as each person’s reaction.
-Individual layers are targeted during each session.
-This allows us to increase the intensity of the laser with each treatment in order to target pigmentation deeper within the skin.
+Amateur tattoos often require less than 4 treatments.
+The number of treatments can vary for each individual depending on several factors such as the type of ink used, color of ink, depth of ink placement, location on the body, a persons’ medical history, skin type, and a person’s response to the laser.
+Individual layers of the skin are targeted during each session.
+With each subsequent treatment the intensity level or energy of the laser will be increased in order to target the tattoo pigmentation deeper within the skin.

 Who are the Best Candidates for Laser Tattoo Removal?